DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 1. with a GET to /t1, retrieve an image from imgur and encode it
 2. with a POST to /t2, accept a binary file and either encode or decode it

-You must deploy the proxy in order to invoke it.
+You must deploy the proxy before you can invoke it.

 For case 1, invoke it like this: